multilingualprogramming/multilingual/docs/research/polymodal_computation.md

 4. **Golden manifests.** Store versioned fixture manifests for the semantic core and every projection, then require old fixtures to load identically or migrate explicitly.
-5. **Spatial authoring.** Let the 2D runtime edit a manifest and recover semantic-core identity without routing changes through generated text.
+5. **Spatial authoring.** *Landed:* the 2D runtime now preserves manifest entity IDs through drag edits, assigns stable IDs to palette-added entities, and ships a Capture button that serializes the live world directly into a `semantic-core-v0` manifest.
+   `spatial-seed-v0` now claims `inverse: "exact"` -- all twelve opcodes are recoverable from the ontology's `(shape, color)` tuple.
 6. **Live synchronized runtime.** Keep spatial, sonic, MIDI, and semantic-core views synchronized as one program state changes.
 7. **Explicit relation syntax.** Add coupling and temporal-ordering